NTIA/sigmf-ns-scos/README.md

 The following annotation objects are used within the `scos` SigMF name space associated with `measurement_type`.
 They are listed in alphabetical order.

 ##### Calibrations Object
-The `calibrations` array holds calibration objects:
+The Calibrations object array holds calibration objects:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|